Surface counterexamples to the Eisenbud-Goto conjecture

 \section{Preliminaries}

 \textit{2.1.} \textbf{Known results and conjectures for toric varieties.} Despite of the counterexamples of the Eisenbud-Goto conjecture, it would be interesting to find the category of projective varieties in which the conjecture holds.
-In the next section, \Cref{mainthm_m=6} shows projective surfaces can not be the candidate, hence the next varieties one may consider are projective toric varieties.
+In the next section, \Cref{mainthm_m=6} shows projective surfaces cannot be the candidate, hence the next varieties one may consider are projective toric varieties.

-Recall that a projective toric variety is an image of a rational map $\p^n\dashrightarrow\p^r$ given by a linear system $s_0,\cdots,s_r\in \H^0(\o_{\p^n}(d))$ where $s_i$'s are all monomials.
-The counterexamples of surfaces to the regularity conjecture we construct in the next chapter are the next simplest varieties to the projective toric varieties in the following sense: those are images of rational maps between projective spaces given by linear systems whose sections are all monomials except one, which is a binomial.
+Recall that the images of rational maps $\p^n\dashrightarrow\p^r$ given by linear systems $s_0,\cdots,s_r\in \H^0(\o_{\p^n}(d))$ where the $s_i$'s are all monomials are projective toric varieties.
+The family of surfaces we construct in the next section are the next simplest varieties to those in the following sense: those are images of rational maps between projective spaces given by linear systems whose sections are all monomials except one, which is a binomial.

 It has been widely believed that the Eisenbud-Goto conjecture is true for projective toric varieties although even the weak form of the conjecture is open currently.

 \begin{conjecture} Let $X\subseteq\p^r$ be a projective toric variety.
 Then \begin{enumerate} \item (Weak inequality) $\maxdeg X\leq \deg X$; \item (Strong inequality) $\reg X\leq \deg X -\codim X +1$. \end{enumerate} \end{conjecture}